sr-lab/EcoAndroid/README.md

   <img src="logo.png" alt="EcoAndroid logo" />
 </p>

 EcoAndroid is an [Android Studio](https://developer.android.com/studio) plugin that suggests automated refactorings for reducing energy consumption of Java android applications.
+It is also compatible with IntelliJ.

 ## Installation